 The Royal Mandalay Palace is housed inside of a walled fort and surrounded by a moat of water.
 Built in 1859, the Mandalay Palace is the last royal palace of the last Burmese monarchy.

-The Royal Mandalay Palace is in the centre of the citadel and it seems Mandalay City has since been built around the boundaries of the fortress.
+The Royal Mandalay Palace is in the center of the citadel and it seems Mandalay City has since been built around the boundaries of the fortress.

 Royal Mandalay Palace – @thisistherightplace

-The U Bein Bridge is an old teakwood bridge that spans across the Taungthaman Lake and it is one of the best things to do in Mandalay during your visit.
+The U Bein Bridge is an old teakwood bridge that spans across Taungthaman Lake and it is one of the best things to do during your visit.

-The U Bein Bridge is located approximately a 30-minute drive southwest of Mandalay City centre, near Amarapura village.
+The U Bein Bridge is located approximately a 30-minute drive southwest of Mandalay City center, near Amarapura village.

 U Bein Bridge was built in 1850 and it is believed to be to oldest and longest teakwood bridge in the world.
 The U Bein Bridge is a tourist hotspot, especially around sunrise or sunset to witness the incredible reflections on the lake and to see the daily commute of locals and monks that use the bridge as a passageway.

-Mingun Pahtodawhyi is located north-west of Mandalay City and it is approximately a 1.5 hour drive from the centre of town.
+Mingun Pahtodawhyi is located northwest of Mandalay City and it is approximately a 1.5-hour drive from the center of town.
 I visited the Mingun pagoda right after watching the sunrise at U Bein Bridge.

-Before entering the grounds of the Mingun temple there is a checkpoint on the side of the road for foreigners to pay an entrance fee of 5000 Kyat ($3.5).
+Before entering the grounds of the Mingun temple there is a checkpoint on the side of the road for foreigners to pay an entrance fee of 5000 Kyat.
 This ticket will also allow you entry to the Mingun Bell and the Hsinbyume Pagoda (Myatheindan).